zainuddin-maker/Screen-Detecktor-for-window/README.md

 <!-- ![screenshot](https://github.com/zainuddin-maker/Double-Y-Bar-With-Line-Chart-/blob/master/test.gif?raw=true) -->

-This application is used to detect the size of the assets that are on the page that this application is installed on .
+This application is used to detect the size of the window that are on the page that this application is installed on .

 <!-- ## Example Data
 - Data Value